Top GOP ‘election integrity’ lawyer said to be charged in Arizona fake elector scheme

 “Voter fraud is a nationwide crime perpetrated locally, mostly by Democrats,” Valentine has written separately, promoting the idea of a national election fraud database.
 “We cannot fight industrial, sovereign, large-scale, election fraud with reports, press releases, and webinars.”

-The post Top GOP ‘election integrity’ lawyer said to be charged in Arizona fake elector scheme appeared first on Nebraska Examiner.
+The post Top GOP ‘election integrity’ lawyer said to be charged in Arizona fake elector scheme appeared first on Pennsylvania Capital-Star.